DataDog/hiring-engineers/answers.md

 ![image screenshot](datadog_image1.png)

-2) Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+**2) Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**

 ```
 #install c*